Spatial data observations focus on locations.

-Data analysis with raster data is usually quick and easy to perform.
-With map algebra, quantitative analysis is intuitive equally with discrete or continuous rasters.
+Map algebra with raster data is usually quick and easy to perform.
+Overall, quantitative analysis is intuitive with discrete or continuous rasters.

-Graphic output and quality is based on cell size.
-It can have a pixelated look and feel.
-Linear features and paths are difficult to display and depends on spatial resolution.
+Because cell size contributes to graphic quality, it can have a pixelated look and feel.
+To illustrate, linear features and paths are difficult to display.

-Raster datasets can become potentially very large because a value must be recorded and stored for each cell in an image.
-This means that a soil map with 20 classes requires the same amount of storage space as a map showing only one value such as a forest.
-Resolution increases as the size of the cell decreases.
+Raster datasets can become potentially very large because they record values for each cell in an image.
+As resolution increases, the size of the cell decreases.
 But this comes at a cost for speed of processing and data storage.

 - Do you want to work with pixels or coordinates?
 Raster data works with pixels.
 Vector data consists of coordinates.

-- Do you want to scale your features?
+- What is your map scale?
 Vectors can scale objects up to the size of a billboard.
-You don’t get that type of flexibility with raster data
+But you don’t get that type of flexibility with raster data

-- Do you have restrictions for file size?
-Raster file size can result larger in comparison with vector data sets with the same phenomenon and area.
+- Do you have restrictions on file size?
+Raster file size can result in much larger (in comparison with vector data sets with the same phenomenon and area).

 Spatial data types provide the information that a computer requires to reconstruct the spatial data in digital form.